flutter/website/src/docs/development/ios-project-migration.md

 Building for iOS Simulator, but the linked and embedded framework 'App.framework' was built for iOS.
 ```

-Flutter v1.15.3 and later automatically migrate your Xcode project.
+Flutter v1.15.3 and later automatically migrates your Xcode project.

 If you need to manually upgrade your project, use the following steps: